 It is the third smallest arrondissement of Paris, covering an area of 1.601 km2 with a population of 27,887 (2011).
 The 4th arrt. partly covers the historic district of Le Marais which extends into the 3rd arrondissement.

 The 4th arrt includes some famous Parisian monuments such as the Gothic cathedral of Notre-Dame, the neo-Renaissance edifice of City Hall of Paris, and the modern futuristic structure of the Pompidou Centre.

 Where to stay in the 4th arrondissement?

 Hotels in Paris vary from stunning luxurious places like the Ritz and the Meurice to much simpler hotels in charming older parts of the city.
-However due to its central location, you will find the level of prices of all types of accommodation quite high in the 4th arrondissement.
-Depending on your budget, might want to find a cheaper accommodation further away from the hyper centre of Paris!
+However, due to its central location, you will find the level of prices of all types of accommodation quite high in the 4th arrondissement.
+Depending on your budget, might want to find cheaper accommodation further away from the hyper centre of Paris!

 Here is a map showing the nearest accommodation:

 In the Marais district near the church of Saint-Paul Saint-Louis is the Rue des Rosiers (literally street of the rosebushes) which lies at the centre of the Jewish quarter often known locally as “the Pletzl” (Yiddish for “little place”).
 The neighbourhood has become famous for fashion.

 Some of the last examples of half-timbered houses in Paris can be discovered in Rue François Miron and Rue Grenier near the City-Hall of the 4th arrt.

 The ship-shaped island of Île de la Cité